-We obtained a value per EULER HERMES share of between €89.0 and €106.0, corresponding to, respectively, the lowest and highest target prices based on the analysts' reports used.
+For this reason, we apply the target prices published by analysts before the announcement of the Initial Offer and not impacted by this announcement.
+We have applied a value per EULER HERMES share of between €89.0 and €106.0, corresponding to, respectively, the lowest and highest target prices based on the analysts' reports used.